rctn/pseudocerebellum/docs/about.rst

 ========================

-Three mathematical models of the cerebellum interpret it as an associative memory, Marr's (1969) :cite:`MarrD-1969` from neuroscience perspective, Albus' (1971) :cite:`AlbusJS-1971` from engineering perspective, and Kanerva's (1988) :cite:`KanervaP-1988` from cognitive science and computing perspective.
-All three assign identical functions to two prominent cell types and two main kinds of input, namely (1) Mossy Fibers bring in information from the rest of the brain, (2) Granule Cells distribute it within the cerebellar cortex, information is stored in (3) Purkinje-cell synapses with granule-cell dendrites, Purkinje Cells provide the sole output, and (4) Climbing Fibers provide an error signal when the output differs from the desired output.
+Three mathematical models of the cerebellum interpret it as an associative memory: Marr's (1969) :cite:`MarrD-1969` from a neuroscience perspective, Albus' (1971) :cite:`AlbusJS-1971` from an engineering perspective, and Kanerva's (1988) :cite:`KanervaP-1988` from cognitive science and computing perspectives.
+All three assign identical functions to two prominent cell types, the Granule Cells and the Purkinje Cells, and to two main kinds of input, the Mossy Fibers and the Climbing Fibers.
+The mossy fibers bring in information from the rest of the nervous system, the granule cells distribute it within the cerebellar cortex, information is stored in the Purkinje-cell synapses with granule-cell axons, the Purkinje cells provide the sole output, and the climbing fibers provide an error signal when the output differs from the desired output.
 This is known as the Marr-Albus model.

 Marr's paper is not an easy read.
 Tyrrell \& Willshaw (1992) :cite:`TyrrellT+WillshawD-1992` help us